Citroen C4 Cactus (2014-2021) Review

 Citroen C4 Cactus (2014-2021) Review: exterior static

-The Citroen C4 Cactus was the French brand's attempt to cash-in on the surging popularity of crossovers, but unlike many cookie-cutter small SUVs, this was a car that defied narrow definitions.
+The Citroen C4 Cactus was the French brand's attempt to cash in on the surging popularity of crossovers, but unlike many cookie-cutter small SUVs, this was a car that defied narrow definitions.
 It was stylish but cheap, a roomy family car that was very light and put its focus on interior comfort and fresh design above all else.

 It was also - despite plenty of media attention - a bit of a sales flop.
-It may have been a cheap car but the outlandish looks and vivid colour schemes proved too polarising and it didn't have the high driving SUV position that buyers like.
+It may have been a cheap car but the outlandish looks and vivid colour schemes proved too polarising and it didn't have the high-driving SUV position that buyers like.

 The Citroen C4 Cactus was effectively replaced in 2021, read our Citroen C4 review for an in-depth verdict.
 There is also an electric car version, the Citroen e-C4.
 Looking for a used car for sale?
 We've got 100s of Citroen Approved Used Cars for Sale for you to choose from, including a wide range of Citroen C4 Cactus models for sale.

-The Citroen C4 Cactus is an unusual car for unusual people.
+The Citroen C4 Cactus was an unusual car for unusual people.
 The first version was a bold style statement that came in outlandish colours and turned heads wherever it went, mostly competing with compact crossovers.

-We like the comprehensive amount of kit in the Citroen C4 Cactus Flair, but you'll save yourself a chunk of change by buying a used Feel version which still has all the important everyday stuff like air-con, cruise and DAB.
+We like the comprehensive amount of kit in the Citroen C4 Cactus Flair, but you'll save yourself a chunk of change by buying a used Feel version, which still has all the important everyday stuff like air-con, cruise and DAB.

 As for the engines, we'd avoid the entry-level PureTech 82PS petrol unless you're desperate for cheap insurance.
 It’s too slow to keep up with traffic outside city limits.
 The turbocharged versions of the same unit are a lot more flexible and fun to drive, while still returning decent fuel economy.
 We'd get the 110PS car.

 As a used buy, the Kia Soul checks a lot of the same boxes as the Cactus, with interesting looks, a spacious cabin and loads of standard kit.
-It's not as softly-sprung as the Citroen, but the cabin feels more robust.
+It's not as softly sprung as the Citroen, but the cabin feels more robust.
 It also comes with a seven-year warranty from new that's transferable to multiple owners, for total peace of mind.

 Comfort and design: Citroen C4 Cactus interior